Writing an invoice

 4. Save your invoices for at least 7 years

 You may scan invoices and receipts and save them digitally.
 The legal storage period is 7 years.
 For immovable goods, such as a property, a period of 10 years applies.
-The Tax Administration finds it important that you are able to hand over your records within a reasonable time period.
+The Tax Administration can audit your records within this retention period.
+You can keep your records on paper or with accounting software.
 Use a system that suits your business.
 You must always keep a (digital) copy of the invoices you send.